obscurelyme/Obscurity-Raid-Callouts/README.md

-# hello-ace-addon
+# Obscurity Raid Callouts

-Just a simple "Hello, World!" addon for World of Warcraft using the Ace3 framework.
+This is a simple backend addon for raid leads and raid assitants to perform real time speech to text/visual cues during raid and dungeon boss encounters.